ryantro/Life-Test-Station/README.md

 # Life-Test-Station
-Software to run life tests for laser devices.
+Software to run life test for laser devices.